Home Handguns 9mm Luger

 Can I use Hellcat Pro magazines in the standard Hellcat?

 No. The Hellcat Pro uses a longer grip module and its 15-round magazines are physically taller than the standard Hellcat frame accepts.
-The standard Hellcat takes 11-round and 13-round magazines.
-The 11-round magazine provides a shorter grip for maximum concealment, while the 13-round is the standard flush fit.
+The standard Hellcat takes 11-round flush magazines and 13-round extended magazines.
+The 11-round provides maximum concealment, while the 13-round is the extended option for capacity priority.

 How does the Tactical Rack U-Dot rear sight work?